jdsandifer/100-days-of-code/log.md

 ### Day 49: March 28th, 2017 (Tuesday)

-**Today's Progress:** I dived back into Android Studio and my Simple Weight Grapher app.
+**Today's Progress:** I dove back into Android Studio and my Simple Weight Grapher app.
 That included lots of updating stuff, working on fixing Git integration, and code edits - mainly for style today (so it's more readable).